-Loading Coal -- Brief (and incomplete) comments about the methods of loading coal into rail cars.
+Loading Coal -- Brief comments about the methods of loading coal into rail cars.

-Utah Coal -- Google maps of the sites and locations for Utah coal mines and rail loadouts.
+Utah Coal -- Google map of the sites and locations for Utah coal mines and rail loadouts.

 Utah Geological Survey Coal page -- An index page for coal information at the State of Utah's Division of Natural Resources.